AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/split-io-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Split.io modules
-description: In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Split].io, as well as connect it to multiple third-party applications and services.
+description: In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Split.io], as well as connect it to multiple third-party applications and services.
 author: Becky
 feature: Workfront Fusion
 exl-id: 4576a2e4-b495-430e-a9de-4e1ec7379ab8
 ---
-# Split.io modules
+# [!DNL Split.io] modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Split].io, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Split.io], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).